Xela3026/yabbr-docs/docs/channels/domains.md

 Then, to register your domain in your workspace, click <Tag colour="#1582d8" borderColour="#1582d8" fontColour="#FFFFFF">Create</Tag>.

 :::important Important
-These domains will not be immediately ready for use. <BrandName/> must verify that you own and have access to a domain before you can use it in your workspace.
+These domains will not be immediately ready for use. <BrandName type="name"/> must verify that you own and have access to a domain before you can use it in your workspace.
 :::

 ### Verification